-The total Fee For Service cost of these courses [Cert II and Cert III] is \$998.
+The total Fee For Service cost of these courses [Cert II and Cert III] is TBC.
 Students may be able to access funding to help subsidise the cost of their training.
 Contact the VET Coordinator or Connect 'n' Grow® to explore potential options.

-QCE Points
+QCE Credits

-Maximum 8 (up to 4 points for completion of the Certificate II and up to a further 4 points for completion of the Certificate III).
+Maximum 8 (up to 4 QCE Credits for completion of the Certificate II and up to a further 4 QCE credits for completion of the Certificate III).